Chilperic II

-Chilperic II (c.
+Chilperic II or III (Note: This is in the cases where Chilperic of Aquitaine is counted as Chilperic II.) (c.
 672 – 13 February 721) was King of the Franks from 715 until his death.

 He was a son of Childeric II and his half-cousin wife, Bilichild, both of whom were assassinated, along with their eldest son Dagobert, in 675.
 Still an infant, Chilperic was spirited to a monastery to protect his life from the internecine feuding of his family.
 There, he was raised as Daniel until the death of Dagobert III in 715, when he was taken from the monastery – at the age of forty-three – and raised on the shield of the Neustrian warriors as king.

 It appears he was supposed to be but a tool in the hands of Ragenfrid, mayor of the palace of Neustria, acclaimed in 714 in opposition to Theudoald, Pepin of Heristal's designated heir.
 Chilperic, however, was his own man: both a fighter and a leader, always at the forefront in battle at the head of his troops.
 In 716, he and Ragenfrid together led an army into Austrasia, then being warred over by Plectrude, on behalf of her grandson Theudoald, and Charles Martel, the son of Pepin of Heristal.
 The Neustrians allied with another invading force under Radbod, King of the Frisians, and met Charles in battle near Cologne, then held by Plectrude.
 Chilperic was victorious and Charles fled to the mountains of the Eifel.
 The king and his mayor then turned to besiege their other rival in the city.
 Plectrude acknowledged Chilperic as king, gave over the Austrasian treasury, and abandoned her grandson's claim to the mayoralty.